Neil Affleck: Career

+In 1972 he won the Norman McLaren Award from the Canadian Student Film Festival for Hands, an animated film he made while studying at the Montreal Museum of Fine Arts school of art and design.

 Affleck studied theatre in Montreal in the late ‘70s.
 He appeared in films and TV shows, such as Wild Thing, Cross Country, Murder By Phone, Visiting Hours, Dirty Tricks, My Bloody Valentine, Scanners, Oh Heavenly Dog, and Will There Really Be a Morning?.
 My Bloody Valentine was his most prominent role in 1981.
 It later gained a cult following.

 In 1985, Affleck moved to Los Angeles to study film and television at U.C.L.A.
 Upon graduation he free-lanced in the L.A. animation industry.
 As Affleck's visa was about to expire, a friend informed him that animators were being hired to work on The Simpsons.
 Affleck worked on The Simpsons from 1991 to 2000, contributing to 52 episodes and directing 7 of them.

 Affleck returned to Canada in 2001.
 He worked as a supervising director at Nelvana in Toronto from 2001 to 2012.
 Subsequently he has free-lanced as a director, storyboard artist, and actor.
 He worked as a part-time teacher/mentor at the Seneca College Animation program from 2014 to 2019.

 Affleck is also a musician and songwriter.
 He was a member in good standing of the Toronto-based folk band "BanjoGoBoom”.